ancklo/ChaosMagPy/docs/source/configuration.rst

    save_RC_h5file('my_RC_file.h5')

-There is no significant difference in speed when using txt-file or h5-file formats in this case.
+There is no significant difference in speed when using TXT-file or HDF5-file formats in this case.
 After importing ChaosMagPy, provide the path to the new RC-index file: